 Lots of times people will help excepting something in return or ask too much without providing compelling reasons why the other party should even care in the first place.
 Expect nothing and help as much as possible, until it makes sense.

-bonus tip: If nothing is working try some kamikaze approaches but be careful.
-There could me hundreds of reasons behind why that person didn’t actually responded to your message.
-That said a lot of the times I've realized that using smart emails tools like followup.cc that remind you when to follow up can help quite a lot.
+Bonus tip: If nothing is working try some kamikaze approaches but be careful.
+There could be hundreds of reasons behind why that person didn’t actually respond to your message.
+That said a lot of the times I've realized that using smart email tools like followup.cc that remind you when to follow up can help quite a lot.

 Today I have the pleasure of publishing a long and quite interesting conversation I’ve had with Gabriel Engel, CEO and co-founder of Rocket.Chat.

 The average American has 12 paid content subscriptions.
 I was surprised that the average millennial pays even more subscriptions.